Ceterai/Ceterai.github.io/MyEnternia/Wiki/EnergyGenerator/README.md

 # Energy Generator

 Constantly replenishes your energy by 2% each second.
+Alta:

 <details markdown="1"><summary>Applied by following items: (Expand 7 items)</summary>